spotty-cloud/spotty/README.md

 You can create your own AMI or use my one: **ami-a396bac6** (us-east-2 region).

 I installed there Anaconda 3 with "nlp" environment which contains TensorFlow 1.4.0-rc0.
-TensorFlow was compiled with the capacity 3.7 (see [CUDA GPUs](https://developer.nvidia.com/cuda-gpus)), so the image can be used for any p2.* instance.
+TensorFlow was compiled with the compute capability 3.7 (see [CUDA GPUs](https://developer.nvidia.com/cuda-gpus)), so the image can be used for any p2.* instance.
 If you want to use this image for g3.* instances, you can recompile TensorFlow and install it for another environment.